 On admission you will be assessed by our experienced clinical team.
 They will ask you questions about your illness and how you have been managing at home.
 They will also try to answer any questions you have about your care.

-Relevant information will be shared with other members of the Hospice team such as doctors, nurses and occupational therapists, so that we can provide effective care tailored to your specific needs.
+Relevant information will be shared with other members of the Hospice team such as doctors, nurses and therapists, so that we can provide effective care tailored to your specific needs.

 On the ward